waifro/libpp4m/README.md

 (libs used are: `lsdl2`, `lsdl2_image`, `lsdl2_ttf`, `lws2_32`)

 ### It is currently under development, so use it with caution.
-This project aims to be a very usable, versatile, portable library for graphics application for any device (including Linux distros, Android, Windows, Nintendo Switch, Playstation 4, Xbox and more...)
+This project aims to be a very usable, versatile, portable library for graphics applications and more for any device (including Linux distros, Android, Windows, Nintendo Switch, Playstation 4, Xbox and more...)